 Capital Gains Tax Relief

 Did you buy property or land in the period from the 7th of December 2011 and the 31st of December 2014?
 If so, and you sold that after the 1st of January 2018, then you could be exempt from paying CGT on the gain.
-If you owned the property for more than 4 and less than 7 years, then the entire gain is exempt.
+Let’s say you owned the property for more than 4 and less than 7 years, then the entire gain is exempt.
 If you own the property for more than 7 years, then the first 7 years are exempt.

 Tony Tyrell bought a rental property in Kilkenny for €100,000 in March 2012.
 He incurred legal fees and stamp duty costs of €3,000 to buy it.
 He sold the property for €200,000 in March 2020.
-He incurred legal, auctioneering, and accounting fees of €5,000 on sale.
+Also, he incurred legal, auctioneering, and accounting fees of €5,000 on sale.
 His CGT liability is as follows

 |Less Costs of Sale||€5,000|